 - UC graduates have been accepted into prestigious Fine Arts postgraduate programmes overseas, and many, such as photographer Boyd Webb, artist Bill Culbert, film-maker and screenwriter Vincent Ward, and painters Rita Angus, Shane Cotton, Seraphine Pick, and Dick Frizzell, have made notable contributions to Aotearoa New Zealand's artistic and cultural life, and achieved acclaim internationally.

-Fine Arts students choose the subject of their advancing studio courses on the basis of experience and grades gained from the Intermediate year.
-On passing the Fine Arts Intermediate, most students are able to gain places in one of their two studio electives.
-The choice of some students may be limited, however, by their grades.
+Fine Arts students choose their studio subject on the basis of experience and grades gained from the first year.
+Most students are able to gain places in one of their two studio options.

-Some students choose to build on the 30 points of Art History and Theory taken for the Intermediate Year, and others choose to pursue a variety of courses, such as languages, Management, Sociology, or Philosophy, to gain the broadest possible general education to supplement their practical education in Fine Arts and design.
+The following years of the degree also allows optional courses from Bachelor of Arts subjects.
+Some students choose to build on the Art History and Theory courses taken in first year, and others choose to pursue a variety of courses, such as in languages, Management, Sociology, or Philosophy, to gain the broadest possible education to supplement their practical education in Fine Arts and design.